 Most mass-market and premium cruise lines offer kids’ programs and activities, but some really cater to the smaller members of the family.

-Cruise lines like Royal Caribbean, Carnival, and Disney are perennial favorites with families for their kid-friendly activities and top-notch child care.
+Some of the best cruise lines to consider include Royal Caribbean, Carnival Cruise Line, and Disney Cruise Line.
+Each is a perennial favorite for kid-friendly activities and top-notch child care.

-But they’re not the only cruise lines for kids!
-Norwegian’s casual atmosphere is great for those who enjoy a laid-back vibe (and no formal nights!)
+But they’re not the only family-friendly cruise lines!
+Norwegian Cruise Line‘s casual atmosphere is great for those who enjoy a laid-back vibe (and no formal nights!)
 Princess, while a bit more traditional, offers a partnership with the Discovery Channel both on board and with many of their shore excursions, perfect for curious and adventurous kids.

-Ultra-luxury cruise lines and river cruises, while attractive to adults, don’t usually have much (if anything) to offer kid cruisers.
+Ultra-luxury cruise lines and river cruises, while attractive to adults, don’t usually have much (if anything) to offer young children.
 Steer clear of these kinds of cruises unless you want to hear the never-ending refrain, “I’m bored!”